 In order to attempt to find information about the origins of the photograph, we first began on Google.

 Hunting for Answers

-Using Google Chrome on a laptop, we right-clicked on the picture and selected “Search Google for image.”
+TinEye's tool is fairly simple.
+As for Google's reverse image search engine, we recommend using Google Chrome.
+We right-clicked on the picture and clicked to, "Search Google for image."
 Google then provided results of other websites where the picture appears.

 In the results, we saw headlines such as: "Scariest Things Caught on Night Vision Cameras," "14 of the most eerie shots from hunting night vision cameras," and "Horrifying Real Pictures From Trail Cameras."
 Unfortunately, none of these list articles contained any helpful information about the origins of the trail camera picture.

 Buried in Google's results for the "paranormal" trail camera photograph was some potentially helpful information on an old message board.